berkayyilmaz/aws-solutionsarchitect-associate-exam-notes/README.md

 * Regional (can't span regions), highly available, and can be connected to your data center and corporate networks
 * Isolated from other VPCs by default
 * VPC and subnet: max /16 (65,536 IPs) and minimum /28 (16 IPs)
+* Subnet CIDRs cannot overlap with other subnets inside the same VPC
 * VPC subnets can't span AZs (1:1 mapping)
 * Certain IPs are reserved in subnets